joe-reed/adr-tips/README.md

 ### Stay relevant 🔗
 General pros and cons do not help future readers understand why you chose a particular option for your situation.

-Feel free to omit generic discussion and stick to the points that are directly relevant to your specific situation.
+Feel free to omit generic discussion and stick to the facts that are directly relevant to your specific situation.

 Ask yourself "so what?" when reading your points.
 - ❌ "X is the most popular database provider”"